oomek/attractplus/Compile.md

    This step will create the "attract" executable file.

-5. The final step is to actually copy the Attract-Mode executable and data to the location where they will be used.
+5. The final step is to actually copy the Attract-Mode Plus executable and data to the location where they will be used.
 You can run:

    ```sh
    sudo make install